PlankCipher/et/README.md

 - [wordnik.com](https://www.wordnik.com/) is used to get definitions.
 - [abbreviations.com](https://www.abbreviations.com) is used to get what abbreviations stand for.
 - [bighugelabs.com](https://words.bighugelabs.com) is used to get synonyms and antonyms.
+- [macmillandictionary.com](https://www.macmillandictionary.com) is used to get American English pronunciation.

 ## Contributions